-New control centre for more safety in operating processes
+New control center for more safety in operating processes

-So it is not surprising that the work in the control centre is also growing continuously.
-“The old control centre no longer met our requirements for a long time, so we decided to build a new one,” reports Project Manager Dirk Wienforth, who supervises all infrastructure projects within the plant.
+So it is not surprising that the work in the control center is also growing continuously.
+“The old control center no longer met our requirements for a long time, so we decided to build a new one,” reports Project Manager Dirk Wienforth, who supervises all infrastructure projects within the plant.
 The highest premise for the new building: “We wanted a functional and innovative technology here.“

 “MultiConsoling® is exactly what we were looking for“